 But I promise I’m not just trying to just sell you on full-day coverage here.
 Think about it: if your ceremony isn’t until 7PM and the sun sets at 4PM, you’re paying for 3 hours of photography coverage when your photographers can’t do much except take pictures of your venue and your flowers.
 What a waste of 3 hours of your 8 hour photography package!
-That probably means paying for several more hours of coverage, and those costs add up quickly.

 We used to do hourly coverage, and it actually was one specific winter wedding a few years ago that made us change to full day coverage.
 So for winter weddings in particular, we think this is a really important consideration.